Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 ```

 These two actions are basically the same thing, we could very well make a factory that would do the code in common.
-If this pattern repeated itself only twice, that would probably be the best thing to do.

-Basically the _meta_ action we want to represent here when it is `dispatch`:
+Basically the _meta_ action we want to represent here when it is `dispatched`:

 ```
 Fetch something